Updated: Nov 11, 2022

-If you have romance on the mind then look no further.
+If you have romance on your mind then look no further.
 With its incredible landscapes and superlative sunsets simply being in Iceland heightens the senses.
 Maybe you are looking for some quality time with a new love or a long-term partner?
 Or perhaps the perfect setting for a proposal or a honeymoon?
 Whatever your intention Iceland is just the place for a grand gesture.
-From cuddling up under winter skies to look for the Northern Lights to soaking in a secluded outdoor hot spring.
+From cuddling up under winter skies to looking for the Northern Lights to soaking in a secluded outdoor hot spring.
 Iceland is sure to woo you both with its many charms.
 Here is our pick of the most romantic places in Iceland.

-Pingvellir National Park
+1. Thingvellir National Park

 This stunning waterfall not far from Iceland’s South Coast is gorgeous at any time of the year.
-In winter when the Iceland weather brings snows and ice the views of the frozen falls are incredibly striking.
+In winter when the Iceland weather brings snow and ice the views of the frozen falls are incredibly striking.
 During the summer months though it is possible to walk behind the falling water at Seljalandsfoss.
 The surrounding countryside is lush and green during at this time of year.
 And the warm peachy hues of the Midnight Sun reflecting in the water take it to another level.

-Vik’s Black Sand Beaches - Reynisfjara
+3. Vik’s Black Sand Beaches - Reynisfjara

 Diamond Beach eh?
 If your partner is hoping for a big diamond this might just be the place to proffer it (or not!).
-Strewn across the sands here are thousands of ice pieces large and small.
+Strewn across the sands there are thousands of ice pieces large and small.
 When the light catches them they glitter like diamonds on the black sands.
-This is definitely the place for some creative proposal selfies, if that’s your thing.
+This is definitely the place for some creative proposal selfies if that’s your thing.
 Nearby you will also find the beautiful Jökulsárlón Glacier Lagoon.
 In winter you can also venture into the amazing ice cave at the nearby Vatnajökull glacier and national park.

 The sophisticated city of Rekjavik is up there with any Scandinavian capital when it comes to style and culture.
 Visiting the city might be the perfect way to round off your romantic adventure.
 After exploring the great outdoors book into a plush hotel for a night or two and luxuriate.
-There are high-end restaurants, chic bars and art galleries galore to enjoy.
+There are high-end restaurants, chic bars, and art galleries galore to enjoy.
 Visiting during winter when there is snow on the ground and fewer other visitors makes it even more magical.

-The Blue Lagoon
+6. The Blue Lagoon

 Any brand of Iceland travel would not be complete without a dip in the luxurious waters of the Blue Lagoon.
 This is especially true if romance is the aim of the game.
-This famous hot springs is a short drive from Keflavík International Airport.
+This famous hot spring is a short drive from Keflavík International Airport.
 As such it makes the perfect first stop to set the tone of a romantic break.
 Its warm water is a glowing turquoise that contrasts beautifully with the surrounding dark volcanic rock.
 Spend an afternoon sipping champagne and soaking away your travels.
 A winning formula for starting things how you mean to go on.

-The Snæfellsnes Peninsula
+7. The Snæfellsnes Peninsula